sam-pop/ReactDeploymentGuide/README.md

   [![branch screenshot](https://i.postimg.cc/qBhGmrVJ/Screenshot-from-2018-10-26-13-40-15.png)](https://postimg.cc/Cd0D1WxX)

-  If it doesn't - _delete the branch_.
+- If after following the above steps you get the README.md file displayed on your GitHub pages instead of your app - _delete the gh-pages branch_.
   After deleting the branch create a new _remote_ branch named `gh-pages` on your repo and go through steps 3-5 again.

 - Make sure that your folder structure is correct and follows this basic convention: